-John Bros. started a business on 1st January 2017 with cash $2,50,000.
-They purchased furniture for cash $35,000.
-They submitted the following information on 31st December 2017.
+John Bros. started a business on 1 January 2017 with cash of $250,000.
+They purchased furniture for cash amounting to $35,000.
+They submitted the following information on 31 December 2017:

-- Purchased merchandise for $85,000 of which $75,000 was paid during the year.
+- Purchased merchandise for $85,000 of which $75,000 was paid during the year

-- Salaries amounting to $72,000 of which $6,000 was unpaid at the end of the year.
+- Salaries amounting to $72,000 of which $6,000 was unpaid at the end of the year

-- Total sales $2,45,000 including $35,000 receivable at the end of the year.
+- Total sales of $245,000, including $35,000 receivables at year-end

-- Rent paid for shop $60,000.
+- Rent paid for shop amounting to $60,000

-- Commission received $9,000.
+- Commission received totaling $9,000

-Explanatory note on the use of brackets: In accounting, it is customary to show a figure in brackets if it is a minus figure.
-This would be deducted from the other figures to arrive at the total of the column.
-Brackets are seen very frequently in cash flow statements.
+Explanatory note on the use of brackets: In accounting, it is customary to show a figure in brackets if it is a negative figure (i.e., preceded by a minus sign).

 This figure will be deducted from the other figures to arrive at the total of the column.
 Brackets used in this way appear frequently in cash flow statements.